LukeGrahamLandry/lukegrahamlandry.github.io/forge-1.16-tutorial-src/support.md

 If you'd like to directly support these tutorials, please donate on [Patreon](https://www.patreon.com/LukeGrahamLandry).
 You'll even get some fun perks!
 For $5 you can vote on future tutorial topics.

-If you have an idea for a mod and would like to commission me to make it a reality, DM `LukeGrahamLandry#6888` on discord.
+If you have an idea for a mod and would like to commission me to make it a reality, DM me on discord (LukeGrahamLandry#6888).
 Please have a detailed description of the features you want so I can give you a meaningful quote.
 I will require a deposit before I begin work.

 If you're looking for a free option, I love to when people [join the discord server](https://discord.com/invite/VbZVnRd)!